 - AGE has a simple, consistent structure.
 Every chapter or unit focuses on a single type of word in Greek (verbs, nouns, conjunctions, pronouns, prepositions, adverbs).
 This means that the explanations and the readings stay focused on one topic.
 Other textbooks and resources will claim to have some sort of focus but then toss in the “Genitive of Ablatival Locativeness” or some such into a chapter, just in case you are heading to graduate school and someone there might ask you about it.
 AGE is for beginners and sticks to the core of Greek.

-The basic roadmap of Ancient Greek for Everyone is this:
+The basic roadmap of AGE is this:

 - Learn the Greek alphabet, so you know the sounds that the letter record.